weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     Browsing session and then open Alex’s mailbox in that session.**
     ‎
-    ‎To open an InPrivate Browsing session, right select the **Edge browser** icon on the taskbar and in the menu, select **Start InPrivate Browsing**.
+    ‎To open an InPrivate Browsing session, right select the **Edge browser** icon on the taskbar and in the menu, select **New InPrivate window**.
     This will open a new, InPrivate Edge session that is separate from the Edge session that contains the tab with Allan’s mailbox.
     ‎